Speed limit review SH2 Moonshine Hill Road to north of Whakatiki Street

 We held a consultation on the proposed speed limit change from 100km/h to 80km/h on SH2, from Moonshine Hill Road to north of Whakatiki Street.
 The consultation invited feedback on the proposal and on any local factors that should be taken into account.
 Submissions for this consultation closed on 12 September 2025.

-Before recommending a new speed limit, we’ll consider all feedback received during public consultation and review it alongside technical and safety assessments.
+Before making a recommendation to the Director of Land Transport, we considered all feedback received during public consultation and reviewed it alongside technical and safety assessments.

 Legally required information